 MP for Glasgow North East

-Maureen Burke is a Labour (Co-op) MP for Glasgow North East, elected in 2024.
-She sits on the Scottish Affairs Committee (since October 2024), representing her constituency in Westminster and focusing on Scotland-related issues.
+Maureen Burke is a Labour (Co-op) MP for Glasgow North East, elected in July 2024.
+She sits on the Scottish Affairs Committee and, in Parliament, is associated with the Labour and Co-operative tradition, emphasising workers’ rights and union protections in her voting record.

 Generated 21 February 2026